-Willow Tree has cared for more than 1,400 children since opening in
+Willow Tree has cared for nearly 3,000 children since opening in

 and the most common case is child sexual abuse.